sravanroy/Data_Engineering-DWH-in-AWS/README.md

 * <b> etl.py </b> - This script executes the queries that extract JSON data from the S3 bucket and ingest them to Redshift
 * <b> sql_queries.py </b> - This file contains variables with SQL statement in String formats,  partitioned by CREATE, DROP, COPY and INSERT statements
-* <b> dhw.cfg </b> - Configuration file used that contains info about Redshift, IAM and S3
+* <b> dwh.cfg </b> - Configuration file used that contains info about Redshift, IAM and S3

 --------------------------------------------